 Admissions to the UCLA Finance PhD programs is very competitive.
 We usually accept only 10 out of 200 applicants.

-- Unless a student had dramatic mitigating socio-economic disadvantages to overcome, students with quantitative test scores below the 90th quantile are better off saving their money by not applying.
-(We typically have 30-50 applicants with 95th quantile quantitative scores, and usually at most 1-2 of the admittees will not lie within the 95+ group.)
+- Unless a student has had dramatic mitigating socio-economic disadvantages to overcome, students with *quantitative* test scores below the 90th quantile are better off saving their money by not applying.
+(We typically have 30-50 applicants with 95+ quantile quantitative scores, and usually at most 1-2 of the admittees will not lie within this 95+ group.)

 Ranking of PhD Programs in Finance

 The following is merely my personal opinion.

 If I were trying to judge PhD programs, I would ask how many students they enroll, how many they graduate, and where they go to.
 Then I would reverse this by looking at various top universities to find out where their faculty graduated from.
 I would care only at graduates from the last 10 years.

 If your interests are very technical (mathematical), then there is one standout school: Stanford.
 Otherwise, there are a cloud of schools that are all very good.
 In no particular order (west to east?): UCLA, UC Berkeley, Stanford, Chicago, Northwestern, NYU, Princeton, Yale, Harvard, MIT, NYU, Columbia, Duke.
 Faculty-wise, Chicago is top.
 Placement-wise, MIT is top.